agarrharr/awesome-cli-apps/README.md

 ## Database

+- [cycli](https://github.com/nicolewhite/cycli) - A terminal client for Neo4j with autocompletion and syntax highlighting.
 - [mycli](https://github.com/dbcli/mycli) - A Terminal Client for MySQL with AutoCompletion and Syntax Highlighting.
-- [cycli](https://github.com/nicolewhite/cycli) - A terminal client for Neo4j with autocompletion and syntax highlighting.
+- [pgcli](https://github.com/dbcli/pgcli) - A Terminal Client for Postgre with AutoCompletion and Syntax Highlighting.

 ## Productivity